 Did you know that you can convert your slow laptop to a powerful gaming machine?
 We’re going to show you how.
 We’ll start with the basics moving towards the advanced.

 Frames per Second (FPS)

 If you’re new to the gaming world, you have probably heard the phrase FPS being thrown around frequently without knowing what it actually means.
 FPS can be explained in terms of the graphics card and the monitor.
-In terms of the graphics card, FPS is the number of images the graphics card will render within a second.
+FPS is the number of images the graphics card will render within a second in terms of the graphics card.
 While for the monitor is how many frames it will display within the same time.